Kurt Zouma: 2015–2017

 On 2 August 2015, Zouma was a 69th-minute substitute for César Azpilicueta as Chelsea lost 1–0 to rivals Arsenal in the Community Shield.
 Starting ahead of John Terry, he scored his first Premier League goal on 19 September, heading in Cesc Fàbregas' cross to open a 2–0 home win over the same opposition.
 On 24 November, as a late substitute for the injured Terry, he scored his first European goal to conclude a 4–0 win at Maccabi Tel Aviv in the Champions League group stage.
 Under interim manager Guus Hiddink, Zouma regularly started alongside Terry as Chelsea's form improved.
 On 7 February 2016, Zouma ruptured the anterior cruciate ligament in his right knee after landing awkwardly from a jump in a match against Manchester United.
 He required surgery and was ruled out for six months.

-In the summer of 2016, Zouma traveled and trained with the first-team during preseason.
+In the summer of 2016, Zouma travelled and trained with the first-team during preseason.
 Chelsea also rejected a loan offer from Schalke 04.
 On 24 October, Zouma made his first competitive appearance after being out of action for nine months, playing 45 minutes for the Chelsea under-23 team in a 2–2 draw against Derby County.
 On 8 January 2017, Zouma made his first team comeback in Chelsea's 4–1 FA Cup third-round win over Peterborough United.
 On 4 February, he made his first appearance of the 2016–17 Premier League season as a substitute in a 3–1 win against rivals Arsenal.

 2017–19: Loans to Stoke City and Everton

 Following agreeing to a new six-year contract with Chelsea, on 21 July 2017, Zouma joined fellow Premier League club Stoke City on loan for the 2017–18 season.
 On 12 August, he made his debut in a 1–0 loss at Everton.
 In November 2017, Stoke captain Ryan Shawcross expressed his surprise that Chelsea had loaned out Zouma, who had only missed one match, against his parent club.
 On 20 November he headed his first goal for the Potters, in a 2–2 draw at Brighton & Hove Albion.
 Zouma played 37 matches for Stoke in 2017–18 as the club suffered relegation to the EFL Championship.

 On 10 August 2018, Zouma joined fellow Premier League club Everton on loan for the 2018–19 season.
 He made his debut on 25 August as a last-minute substitute for the injured Michael Keane in a 2–2 draw at AFC Bournemouth.
 Zouma scored his first goal for Everton on 13 January 2019, a header to open a 2–0 home win also against Bournemouth.
-He was sent off for dissent after the final whistle in a 1–0 loss at Watford on 9 February.
+He was sent off for two bookable offences, both for dissent after the final whistle in a 1–0 loss at Watford on 9 February.